We shine a light on some of the region’s finest culinary talents…

 Folly by Nick and Scott, Souk Madinat Jumeirah, Dubai, Fri to Sat noon to 3.30pm, 5pm to 11pm, Sun to Thur noon to 2.30pm, 5pm to 11pm.
 Tel: (04) 430 8535. folly.ae

 While the famed Galvin brothers man their highly successful restaurants abroad, it’s left to executive chef Luigi Vespero to helm the kitchen at their newly opened City Walk space.
 Vespero has worked alongside the brothers in London for many years and is as dedicated to producing quality food as they are.
 The modern British brasserie produces a menu of consistently great offerings, and its executive chef is certainly one to watch.

 Galvin, The Square, City Walk, Dubai, daily noon to 2am.
 Tel: (04) 590 5444. galvindubai.com

 Few local chefs garner the attention of the masses the way Reif Othman has.
 In fact, referring to Reif Othaman as just a ‘chef’ almost seems offensive (though he wouldn’t have it any other way).
 To us, Reif is a scientist, an artist and one of the most passionate people we’ve ever met.
-After leaving Zuma in 2015, he ventured on his own, churning out ‘Mediterrasian’ dishes at Play Restaurant & Lounge.
-The restaurant and lounge quickly became, and remains, one of the sleekest and most sought-after reservations in the city, and Reif is almost always there in the thick of it.
+After leaving Zuma in 2015, he ventured on his own, churning out ‘Mediterrasian’ dishes at Play Restaurant & Lounge, and is now at the helm of the kitchen of Sumosan in Billionaire Mansion, where he’s bringing his typical flare and culinary excellence to an exciting new menu there.

 5. Colin Clague of Ruya